 But if you followed everything we discussed in the previous steps, you shouldn’t be waiting too long.

-We’re going to break this step down into three “sub-steps.”
+So we’re going to break this step of the home selling process down into three “sub-steps.”

 - Vet the buyer and their offer